 Busy is good… unless you’re overwhelmed, and have insufficient staff, and systems that can’t cope.
 Then it’s bad for your reputation, staff freak out and customers may decide not to return.
 The ‘sugar hit’ of a very busy day may be worse overall than regular steady supply of customers.

 When you have well-organised systems with the same number of seats, it’s absolutely possible to increase sales by at least 40%.
-You also build a reputation for handling crowds with style and efficiency – people know they can come back with confidence.
+You also build a reputation for handling crowds with style and efficiency – people know they can return with confidence.
 Everyone gains: more happy customers, more staff hours, and better tips.

 Time to improve your systems for the busy times…

 Work through your ‘cycle of service’ to identify weak points: from the time customers arrive, through all the steps until they pay and go – that will highlight what needs attention.
 Talk with your staff who’ve worked when it’s busy – some will have worked at other busy places and have good suggestions.
-There may also need to be an investment in new equipment and alternations, but the payback time for this could be just a few weeks!
+There may also need to be an investment in new equipment and alterations, but the payback time for this could be just a few weeks!

 Want to get some 1 on 1 help?
 Talk to one of our coaches